pkatole24/Customer-Segmentation/README.md

 Demographic, psychographic, behavioral and geographic segmentation are considered the four main types of market segmentation, but there are also many other strategies you can use, including numerous variations on the four main types

+During the course of this project I have-
-Performed a real-life data analysis on the customers’ data collected in a mall and gained some useful insights on its various features
+• Performed a real-life data analysis on the customers’ data collected in a mall and gained some useful insights on its various features
 • Used the Elbow Plot Method to get an optimum number of clusters using Sklearn library
 • Used K-Means Clustering Algorithm to obtain the information regarding the target audience of the company